hbjeletich/CapturyUnityToolkit/README.md

    - Foot Module
    - Arms Module
    - Head Module
+   - Balance Module

 ### 4. Assign Configuration

 Drag your configuration asset to the **Config** field on `MotionTrackingManager`.

 ### 5. Access Tracking Data

+There are two ways to access tracking data.
+You can access it directly using the input device, or by using the provided Input Action Asset.

+#### Calling Directly

 ```csharp
 using UnityEngine;